 Psalm 32: 1-2, 5, 11

-This week’s responsorial psalm comes from the first section of Psalm 32, an individual blessing and the second of the seven Penitential Psalms (the others are Psalms 6, 38, 51, 102, 130, and 143).
-This Christian designation dates from the 7th century AD for psalms suitable to express repentance.
+This week’s responsorial psalm comes from the first section of Psalm 32, an individual blessing.
+It is the second of seven psalms that the Church designates as Penitential Psalms, in which we celebrate the happiness of a person who is conscious that their sins have been forgiven by God after confession.
+This designation dates from the 7th century AD for psalms suitable to express repentance; the others are Psalms 6, 38, 51, 102, 130, and 143.

 Blessed is he whose fault is taken away, whose sin is covered.
 Blessed the man to whom the LORD imputes not guilt, in whose spirit there is no guile.